 Meeting the highest standards for stroke care

-The Comprehensive Stroke Center at Tufts Medical Center in downtown Boston cares for patients with cerebrovascular disorders ranging from carotid artery narrowing without symptoms to transient ischemic attack (TIA) to the most severe forms of stroke.
+The Comprehensive Stroke Center at Tufts Medical Center in downtown Boston cares for and treats patients with cerebrovascular disorders ranging from carotid artery narrowing without symptoms to transient ischemic attack (TIA) to the most severe forms of stroke.
 We also research new diagnostic tests and treatments for stroke while training rising medical professionals.

 Our neurologists, who are board-certified in vascular neurology, work with patients directly and coordinate the efforts of other Tufts MC specialists to offer:

 - Long-term care, including rehabilitation, following a stroke

 We strive to treat every patient with compassion and a personal touch.
 And we're dedicated to meeting the highest standards for stroke care.
 In fact, our program earned the American Stroke Association's Get With the Guidelines — Stroke Gold Plus with Target Stroke Performance Achievement Award in 2012.
 The honor recognizes our success in ensuring stroke patients receive treatment that adheres to the latest scientific guidelines.

 David Thaler, MD, PhD, FAHA, an internationally renowned expert in stroke and cerebrovascular disease, has led the Comprehensive Stroke Center since 1998.
 His clinical interests include:

 - Acute management of cerebrovascular disease

 - Secondary stroke prevention

 - Management of stroke and patent foramen ovale